neuefische/wd-flipped-classroom-curriculum/sessions/react-state-1/react-state-1.md

 ## What is state?

 State is data that changes over time.
-Think of the lamp on you desk.
-It can be switched on or switched of.
+Think of the lamp on your desk.
+It can be switched on or switched off.
 The lamp is in a particular state at a given time and that state can change over time.

 Another example could be the amount of money in your purse.
-At any given time your have a certain amount of money in your purse, but the amount of money can change.
+At any given time you have a certain amount of money in your purse, but the amount of money can change.
 The state of your purse can change.
-Going to the grocery store will decrease the amount of money, while going to the ATM will increases it.
+Going to the grocery store will decrease the amount of money, while going to the ATM will increase it.

-This concepts also applies to software.
+This concept also applies to software.
 Your app can have data that changes over time.

 Think of a post on a social media app.
 You might have liked a specific post, or not.
 The "liked" state of a post can be on or off, like the lamp on your desk.